18F/worker-dol-gov/_blurbs/protection.md

 - participate in an inspection or talking to an inspector
 - seek access to employer exposure and injury records
 - report an injury
-- request an OSHA inspection, and speak to the inspector
+- request an inspection from the Occupational Safety and Health Administration (OSHA), and speak to the inspector
 - raise a safety or health complaint with the employer

 If you have been retaliated or discriminated against for exercising your rights, you must file a complaint with OSHA within 30 days of the alleged adverse action.